click-contrib/click_params/docs/api.md

 - `separator`: the string used to delimit each item of the string.
 - `name`: the name used in the error message to specify the type of the parameter, if it is not provided, the `name` class attribute will be used instead.
+- `ignore_empty`: when this flag is True, will treat empty strings as empty lists.
+This is useful when we want empty list to be our default value.

 Below is the implementation of the `IntListParamType`.